(required for a first visit, new injury, or if it has been 3 months or more since your last visit):

 60 Minute Massage: Our new grads have graduated from a registered massage therapy program and are waiting to write their registration exam.
 Their treatments cannot be claimed by extended health plans or ICBC.
 You can expect an excellent, high quality Swedish-style massage from a fully trained therapist, at an unbeatable price!

-*Please note that all fees are effective Jan 1, 2019 and subject to change.
+*Please note that all fees noted above are effective January 1, 2022 and subject to change.

 How long do your treatments usually take?